Board of Directors

 Yongey Mingyur Rinpoche

-Yongey Mingyur Rinpoche is a recognized tulku of the Kagyu and Nyingma lineages of Tibetan Buddhism, a teacher, spiritual leader and best selling author.
-He possesses a rare ability to present the ancient wisdom of Tibet in a fresh, engaging manner.
+Yongey Mingyur Rinpoche is a renowned tulku of the Kagyu and Nyingma lineages of Tibetan Buddhism—a teacher, spiritual leader, and bestselling author.
+He has a rare ability to present the ancient wisdom of Tibet in a fresh and engaging way.
 His profound yet accessible teachings and playful sense of humor have endeared him to students around the world.
-Uniquely, Rinpoche’s teachings weave together his own personal experiences with modern scientific research, as they relate to the practice of meditation.
+Rinpoche’s teachings uniquely weave together his personal life experiences with modern scientific research related to meditation practice.

-He has authored several books including two best-sellers: The Joy of Living: Unlocking the Secret and Science of Happiness, which has been translated into over 20 languages; and In Love with the World: A Monk’s Journey Through the Bardos of Living and Dying.
-His recent TED Talk is entitled How to tap into your awareness -- and why meditation is easier than you think.
+He is the author of several books, including two bestsellers: The Joy of Living: Unlocking the Secret and Science of Happiness, which has been translated into more than 20 languages; and In Love with the World: A Monk’s Journey Through the Bardos of Living and Dying.
+His TED Talk is titled How to Tap Into Your Awareness—and Why Meditation is Easier Than You Think.

-Rinpoche teaches extensively around the world and oversees: Dharma centers including three monasteries in Nepal, India, and Tibet and the Tergar Institute in Kathmandu; Tergar meditation communities on six continents; numerous schools and social engagement projects related to health, hunger, hygiene, the environment and women’s empowerment issues in Nepal and India.
+Rinpoche teaches extensively around the world and oversees numerous Dharma centers, including three monasteries in Nepal, India, and Tibet; the Tergar Institute in Kathmandu; Tergar meditation communities on six continents; and numerous schools and social engagement projects addressing health, hunger, hygiene, the environment, and women’s empowerment in Nepal and India.

 Glenna Olmsted